MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/technical-reference/GraphClientRequestIdGuidancePlugin.md

 # GraphClientRequestIdGuidancePlugin

-Provides guidance when the `client-request-id` request header isn't used in requests to Microsoft Graph.
+Shows a tip when a request to Microsoft Graph API doesn't include the `client-request-id` header.

 ## Plugin instance definition